oks-erm/booking/README.md

 Solution: raise an Error if a response is None, so it falls under the exception.

 #2 - If by mistake "£" symbol gets entered into requesting email input, even if is deleted and the correct "@" symbol is entered instead, the program throws `UnicodeDecodeError`.
-It looks like does not get deleted, because the error says it's there `0xC2`.

 ![](readme/error.png)